kenwrites/HaikuMatron/README.md

 ## What's here?

 Complete:
+- Home page
 - Haphazard Haiku - spits out poems I've written, one at a time.
-- Home page
+- The HaikuMatron - generates mildy-plausible haiku based on templates I've written combined with input from the user.  (think madlibs)

 In progress:
-- The HaikuMatron - generates mildy-plausible haiku based on templates and an array of words organized by number of syllables.
+- Better placement of poems, based on their character- and line-counts.
+- More consistent button placement in HaikuMatron.
+They jump around too much.
+- Add more templates to the HaikuMatron.
+Single template gets old quickly.

 Future:
 - Module to teach users how to write haiku